 I love the Boy Scout motto: Be Prepared.
 I also love that the Boy Scouts have a personal finance merit badge.

-The motto traces back to a book published in 1908 titled Scouting for Boys.
+The official Boy Scout motto traces back to a book published in 1908 titled Scouting for Boys.
 The author was Baden Powell, who also founded the Boy Scouts Association in England that same year.
 A short two years later the Boy Scouts of America were established and quickly grew to become the largest youth organization in America.

 When Powell was later asked exactly what one should “Be Prepared” for, his answer was ‘Why, for any old thing.‘ He wasn’t kidding.

 When thinking of Boy Scouts you probably conjure up images of young men camping, hiking, fishing, and knot-tying, but the Boy Scout organization attempts to teach their Scouts so much more than that.
 A Boy Scout should ‘Be Prepared’ for all walks of life, not just the outdoors.